oakes/parinferish/README.md

 ## Introduction

-A Clojure and ClojureScript library that parses code and optionally applies Parinfer to it.
+A Clojure and ClojureScript library that parses code and optionally applies parinfer(ish) to it.

 ## Licensing